orf53975/FreeBSDRootkit_PUBLIC/final_writeup.md

 occurred in the rootkit, for example the original rootkit hid itself from kldstat by hooking kldnext, 'skipping' over the kernel module if it had the same name as the rootkit.
-This meant that it was still in the kernel module list but it lookedlike it wasn't.
+This meant that it was still in the kernel module list but it looked like it wasn't.
 Now, the kernel module is unlinked from the list entirely.

 The new rootkit also has a lot of new features, including being able to